 Dustbin

 Most vacuums today have a dustbin that can be easily removed, opened up, and dumped straight into the trash without worrying about bags.
 Simply shake the debris out of the dustbin into the appropriate trash container and close it back up before putting it back on the vacuum.
-But that dustbin can also come with options, such as a top button to open the bottom, or a top that must be lifted up or off to empty—the choice depends upon how much ease of use matters.
+But that dustbin can also come with options, such as a top button to more easily open the bottom to release the dust, or a top that must be lifted up or off to empty.
+The preference depends upon which is easiest for the user to operate.

 Filtration

 Filtration matters for those who suffer from allergies and other ailments that are exacerbated by dust and fine particles.
-HEPA filters are standard on many vacuums these days, and user-friendly models allow for easy changing of the filter regularly.
+HEPA filters are standard on many vacuums these days, and user-friendly models allow for regular easy-changing of the filter.
 Some might be permanent filters that users have to remove to clean now and then.

 Look at the manufacturer specifications on filters to determine if a particular model is desirable for a given home.
 Keep in mind that while filtration is important, it matters much more for carpeted areas, where dust and debris cling; some of the top picks have simple filters that don’t clear the air but still do a great job of keeping hardwood floors clean as a whistle.